Insights

 9. Connection of Services

-Only services of electricity, gas, water, sewerage or telephone that are not connected need to be disclosed.
-In particular, where sewerage is not connected and a septic tank is used instead.
+Only services of electricity, gas, water, sewerage, or telephone that are not connected need to be disclosed, including where sewerage is not connected, and a septic tank is used instead.
 This allows purchasers to estimate connection costs post settlement.

 10. Title and Plan of Subdivisions